Uniqueness result for the 3-D Navier-Stokes-Boussinesq Equations with Horizontal Dissipation: Proof of the main Theorems

-For the sake of completeness, we shall justify \eqref{injection}.
-Let $a\in \mathcal{S}(\mathbb{R}^3)$ and $s>\frac{1}{2}$ (note that in inequality \eqref{injection} $s$ is equal to $1$).
-By using the lemma \ref{ber}, we obtain for some non-negative number $N$ to be fixed later:
+To complete our proof, we shall justify \eqref{injection}.
+To this end, we will prove a more general inequality: Let $f\in \mathcal{S}'(\mathbb{R}^3)$ and $s>\frac{1}{2}$ (note that in inequality \eqref{injection} $s$ is equal to $1$).
+By using Lemma \ref{ber}, we obtain for some non-negative number $N$ to be fixed later

-Hence, because $s>\frac{1}{2}$ and $j\geq -1$, the Cauchy-Schwarz inequality gives:
+Hence, because $s>\frac{1}{2}$ and $j\geq -1$, the Cauchy-Schwarz inequality gives

-Therefore, by choosing $N$ such that $2^N= \frac{\norm {\nabla_ha}_{L^2_h(H^s)_v}}{\norm a_{L^2_h(H^s)_v}}$, we obtain:
+Therefore, by choosing $N$ such that $2^N= \frac{\norm {\nabla_hf}_{L^2_h(H^s_v)}}{\norm f_{L^2_h(H^s_v)}}$, we obtain